 Counters who are interested in taking part in the census must be confident in the identification of Greenland White-fronted Geese and have reasonable experience in counting birds.
 Some knowledge of aging geese may also necessary for sites where age assessments are undertaken.

 It is an annual census that consists of two counts on pre-determined dates: one in autumn and one in spring.
 The census covers the whole of Ireland, the majority of Scotland (excludes some eastern and southeastern counties), northeastern England, Lancashire and parts of west and north Wales.

 Please contact the Greenland White-fronted Goose Study for further information about participating in this census.

-The census is organised by the Greenland White-fronted Goose Study.
-For further information, please see the GWGS website.
+The census is organised by the Greenland White-fronted Goose Study: please see their website for further information.